gdlt88/narvar/cartridges/int_promise_delivery/README.md

 ## Naming Convention

-The `bc_` prefix indicates this is a **Business Component** cartridge - a reusable module designed to be shared across multiple storefronts and projects.
+The `int_` prefix indicates this is an **Integration** cartridge - a module that integrates with external systems or provides reusable functionality that can be shared across multiple storefronts and projects.

 ## Folder Structure

 ```
-bc_promise_delivery/
+int_promise_delivery/
 ├── cartridge/
-│   └── bc_promise_delivery.properties    # Cartridge properties
+│   └── int_promise_delivery.properties    # Cartridge properties
 ├── controllers/
 │   └── PromiseDelivery.js                # SFRA controller endpoints
 ├── helpers/